CvO-Theory/apt/README.md

 This software is written in the [Java programming language](http://java.com).
 Thus it should work on various architectures and operating systems.
-For building the software, [Ant](http://ant.apache.org) is used.
+For building APT, a Java Development Kit (JDK) compatible with Java 7 and [Apache Ant](http://ant.apache.org) is required.
 The configuration for Ant is contained in a file called "build.xml".
 The way that Ant is called varies depending on the operating system and integrated development environment used.
 This guide explains how a JAR file can be built on Unix-like systems.
 Please refer to the relevant online documentation for other systems.

 Building and using a JAR file on the command line of Unix-like systems:

 Just call "ant jar" in the directory containing "build.xml".
 This will build a file called "apt.jar".
 You can run this file via "java -jar apt.jar".

+If Ant complains "javac: invalid target release: 1.7", you are not using a Java 7 JDK.
+Please update your Java installation.

 Short guide for using APT